Brand New Second Hand

-Brand New Second Hand is the first studio album by English hip hop musician Roots Manuva.
+Brand New Second Hand is the debut studio album by English hip hop musician Roots Manuva.
 It was released on Big Dada in 1999.

 Critical reception

 Paul Cooper of Pitchfork gave the album a 9.5 out of 10, saying, "I find Roots Manuva's delivery addictive, compelling, and, above all, heartfelt."
 In 2014, Oscar Rickett of Vice said, "It's hard to believe it's been 15 years since this album was made.
 He added, "It's easier to believe that nothing as good as it has ever come out of the UK hip-hop scene."

 NME named it the 37th best album of 1999.